HangGao/HangGao.github.io/blogs/em.md

 # [](#header-1) 9 \"Level\" Comprehension of EM Algorithm
 1. EM is E + M
-2. EM provides a local minimum by iteratively picking a lower bound
+2. EM iteratively picks a lower bound
 3. K-means is a Hard EM algorithm
 4. From EM to general EM
 5. VBEM is a special case of general EM